skwong25/cat-api/README.md

 Non-middleware simple JS functions are held within a separate module from the Router and Repository files.

-These include object check functions, which receive an array of keys, acceptable keys and the request object as arguments.
+These include object check functions, which receive an array of keys, acceptable keys and the request object as arguments:

-checkObjFormat() rechecks that the passed object is populated.
+* checkObjFormat() rechecks that the passed object is populated.
-checkObjKeys() checks that the objects keys are valid.
+* checkObjKeys() checks that the objects keys are valid.
 Only keys "name", "ageInYears", "favouriteToy" and "description" will be accepted.
-checkObjValues() checks that the objects values are valid.
+* checkObjValues() checks that the objects values are valid.
 Only values of 'string' data type (or 'number' for ageInYears) will be accepted.

 All checks return a message string.
 Unsuccessful checks return a message preprended with Error.
 The enclosing function checkObj() calls these functions and uses the returned message to determine whether a check has passed or failed: